-The Car Accident Property Damage: How-to Guide is a comprehensive video series curated by Andrew Kryder, Chicago car accident attorney and the founding partner of The Kryder Law Group, LLC Accident and Injury Lawyers.
-The series provides actionable tips and step-by-step procedures to help people work with a car insurance company to repair a damaged car or purchase a replacement vehicle after an auto accident.
+The Car Accident Property Damage: How-to Guide is a detailed video series by Andrew Kryder, Chicago car accident attorney and founding partner of The Kryder Law Group, LLC Accident and Injury Lawyers.
+This series provides step-by-step advice to help you manage the property damage costs after an auto accident, whether it’s repairing your car or purchasing a replacement.
+If you are wondering about tax liability, this guide answers the question, “Do you have to pay taxes on a total loss vehicle?”

-From filing an auto insurance claim to addressing property damage issues, the guide offers money-saving tips and valuable insights to enable you manage the aftermath of a non-injury car accident efficiently, effectively, and independently.
+From filing an auto insurance claim to determining the market value of your car, Andy shares how to protect yourself from unnecessary fees.
+With actionable insights, examples, and money-saving tips, this guide ensures you can handle the aftermath of a non-injury car accident efficiently, effectively, and independently.

 Paying Sales Tax When Replacing a Totaled Vehicle

 Meet Andy Kryder.
 “Here’s a tip to make sure you get every dollar you deserve from the insurance company.
-If your car has been totaled, make sure they pay [sales] tax on the purchase of the new vehicle.”
+If your vehicle is considered totaled, make sure the insurance company pays the tax on the purchase of the new vehicle.”

 The Tax Obligation for a Replacement Vehicle

-Andy begins, “Here’s how it works: pretend that your car was worth $10,000.
-You’re going to get a check from the insurance company, and then go and buy another $10,000 car.
-But there’s also going to be tax on that car, and the only reason you’re being assessed that tax is because their insured caused an accident and totaled your car.”
+Andy begins, “Here’s how it works.
+Let’s say your car was worth ten thousand dollars.
+You’re going to get a check from the insurance company and then go buy another ten thousand dollar car.
+But there’s also going to be tax on that car, and the only reason you have to pay that tax is because someone else caused an accident and totaled your car.”

 Sales Tax for a Replacement Car in a Total Loss Settlement

-“Again,” Andy reminds us, the purpose of “insurance is restoring you to the position that you were in before the accident: nothing more nothing less.”
+“But they will pay taxes for a ten thousand dollar car, if that’s what your totaled car was worth.”
+Andy reminds us, the purpose of “insurance is restoring you to the position you were in before the accident—nothing more and nothing less.”

 Maximizing Your Total Settlement

-“Make sure you get every dollar you deserve.”
-Andy concludes, “The tax on the purchase of a new car can add up to thousands of dollars, so make sure you ask for it.”
+“Make sure you get every dollar you deserve,” Andy concludes.
+“The taxes on a new car purchase can be worth thousands of dollars, so make sure you ask for it.
+And if you’ve been injured and have questions about your car accident, our experienced lawyers are here to help you every step of the way.”